 Once again, set your metronome to 80 bpm.
 Tap to the beat with your foot.
 Count “1” when the heel of your foot is down and “&” when the heel of your foot is up, so on and so forth.
 Then, repeat this exercise using the C major chord strumming in a down-up down-up pattern.

 1. The hardest part of learning rhythm guitar is learning the strumming patterns and maintaining a steady and firm tempo.
 So, make sure you always listen and play with a metronome!

 2. The strumming motion should come from the rotation of your wrist (NOT elbow)

-3. The choice of pick should be something that you are comfortable with.
-I would recommend using a pick with medium gauge.
+3. The choice of the pick should be something that you are comfortable with.
+I would recommend using a pick with a medium gauge.

 4. When holding the pick, do not show too much of the pick when strumming or there will be insufficient grip and this will cause the pick to move around when it hits the strings.

 5. For best results, play directly over the sound hole.